e42-dev/books/think-python/02-variables-expressions-and-statements.md

 -   What if you put a period at the end of a statement?

--   In math notation you can multiply $x$ and $y$ like this: $x y$.
+-   In math notation you can multiply x and y like this: x y.
 What happens if you try that in Python?

-Practice using the Python interpreter as a calculator:
+**Exercise 2.2.** Practice using the Python interpreter as a calculator:

-1. The volume of a sphere with radius $r$ is $\frac{4}{3} \pi r^3$.
+1. The volume of a sphere with radius 'r' is 4/3 pi r^3.
     What is the volume of a sphere with radius 5?

-2. Suppose the cover price of a book is \$24.95, but bookstores get a 40% discount.
-Shipping costs \$3 for the first copy and 75 cents for each additional copy.
+2. Suppose the cover price of a book is Rs 250, but bookstores get a 40% discount.
+Shipping costs Rs 30 for the first copy and Rs 7.50 for each additional copy.
 What is the total wholesale cost for 60 copies?

 3. If I leave my house at 6:52 am and run 1 mile at an easy pace (8:15 per mile), then 3 miles at tempo (7:12 per mile) and 1 mile at easy pace again, what time do I get home for breakfast?